 Description

 Granma's Malva Pudding.
 South African Dessert- is an easy, baked pudding that is rich and covered in a sweet, buttery caramel-like sauce.
 It is the ultimate comfort food!
 Malva pudding is one of South Africa's best desserts!
-Whether you’re making it for a family dinner, a potluck, or the holidays, this easy recipe for malva pudding will become your go-to.
 Don't forget to serve it with custard or ice cream on the side!

 Ingredients